WooGang Club, Is it Legit or a Scam? It’s GPL Baby!

 So What the Heck am I Paying For?

 A quick search online and the usual defensive stance is that you are paying for updates.
-To purchase the open source code with “x” period of support and updates.
-The price you are paying is in fact not for the GPL plugin but rather a “right’ to recieve updates and in case you require; support from the plugin developers.
+To purchase the open-source code with “x” period of support and updates.
+The price you are paying is in fact not for the GPL plugin but rather a “right’ to receive updates and in case you require; support from the plugin developers.

 Ok, so, they charge a small fee.
-Lets call this nominal as in most cases their services has saved me thousands of dollars on paying for “support & updates” that in most cases I simply don’t need.
+Let’s call this nominal as in most cases their services have saved me thousands of dollars on paying for “support & updates” that in most cases I simply don’t need.

 How do They Get Away with It?